 Designate a study space

-For students in high school or college, they may want a quieter, private space, which may mean they have a desk in their bedroom or in a part of the home that’s free of distractions.
+For students in high school or college, they may want a quieter, private space.
+This may mean they have a desk in their bedroom or in a part of the home that’s free of distractions.
 Just as a student would have the routine of attending class in the same classroom or building on a regular basis, the same consistency can be created at home with a designated study space.

 Help the young learner stay organized